getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 Yesterday [Let's Encrypt](https://letsencrypt.org/) went public, providing TLS certificates to all, for *free*.

-On Carina, you can set this up pretty quickly.
+On Carina or any Docker host, you can set this up pretty quickly.

 Prerequisites:

-* [Carina cluster with only one segment](https://getcarina.com/docs/tutorials/create-connect-cluster/) and Docker environment set up
+* A public facing Docker host or a [Carina cluster with only one segment](https://getcarina.com/docs/tutorials/create-connect-cluster/)
-* DNS "A" record set to the IP of your node
+* Your Docker environment set up
-* `docker` at your fingertips
+* DNS "A" record set to the IP of your host

 ### Setup the volume for lets-encrypt data